 Measurement

 category

-(unchanged)
+Financial asset/liability (unchanged)

-Amortised cost
+Cash and cash equivalents Amortised cost

-Amortised cost
+Receivables Amortised cost

-Amortised cost
+Other financial assets Amortised cost

 Some Australian Accounting Standards and interpretations have been issued but are not yet effective.
 Those standards have not been applied in these financial statements.
 Council will implement them when they are effective.
 The standards that are expected to have a material impact upon council's future financial statements are: